-Impairment of trade receivable
+Impairment of receivables

-An estimate of the collectible amount of trade receivable is made when collection of the full amount is no longer probable.
+An estimate of the collectible amount of receivables are made when collection of the full amount is no longer probable.
 For individually significant amounts, this estimation is performed on an individual basis.
 Amounts which are not individually significant, but which are past due, are assessed collectively and a provision applied according to the length of time past due, based on historical recovery rates.